Partial Permanent Disability

 Before you can qualify for PPD benefits, you must have recovered as fully as possible from your injury.
 Once you have reached maximum medical improvement (MMI), you will be able to recover compensation.

 Your employer or their insurance company will likely try to minimize how much they have to pay you.
-Hart & David can offer you vital legal assistance when it comes to negotiating a PPD settlement.
+Hart David Carson LLP can offer you vital legal assistance when it comes to negotiating a PPD settlement.
 We fight skillfully and aggressively on your behalf, ensuring you get the largest amount possible.
 Let us handle your case.
-Contact Hart & David today.
+Contact Hart David Carson LLP today.